No real shade to be found but the 2.5-liter liquid capacity keeps you cool.

 The lack of a quick connect drinking tube also makes cleaning a little more difficult, a feature shared with all but the highest-end packs in our lineup.
 Overall this may not be a major consideration for you, but it's worth mentioning.

 This CamelBak model is a hike and travel-worthy hydration pack that can serve double duty as a standard daypack.
 The Cloud Walker is at home on easy to moderate trails, a little easy off-trail scrambling, traveling, to and from school or work, and around town.

-With an $85 list price, the Cloud Walker 18 is a good value overall with an included Crux hydration system, but the Gregory Nano 18 H2O with its $70 list price won our Best Buy Award with better one-pack-for-everything function.
+The Cloud Walker 18 is a good value overall with an included Crux hydration system, but the Gregory Nano 18 H2O won our Best Buy Award with better one-pack-for-everything function.
 The pack is also covered by the "Got Your Bak Lifetime Guarantee," increasing its value, and is available in three different colors as well.

 A basic daypack with some extras like the Crux bladder and bite valve.

 Although edged out by our Best Buy Award winner, the CamelBak Cloud Walker 18 is a hydration pack with good features, lacking only the lighter weight and lighter price tag the Gregory Nano 18 H2O possesses.
 The pack is a good choice for less technical pursuits like basic trail hiking and urban use.